irisnet/irishub/modules/mt/spec/03_events.md

 # Events

-The nft module emits the following events:
+The mt module emits the following events:

 ## Handlers